Common reasons why a family-based application for permanent residence may be denied by USCIS

 Everyone who applies to enter the United States is checked for inadmissibility.
 If your situation may include any of the above conditions, please consult with an immigration attorney before attempting to file any USCIS form.

 Obtaining a green card is not a simple matter of filling out a form.
 The collection of forms must be prepared carefully, and the applicant must file them in certain steps with specific supporting documents.
 The U.S. government may deny applications due to inconsistencies, mistakes, incomplete facts and failing to follow the directions.
-In some cases, inconsistencies can be perceived as lies and result in a green card application denial.
+In some cases, immigration officials may perceive inconsistencies as lies and deny the green card application.